-Here at Kelburn we like to look after our tummies, and we have a wide and tasty selection of food from your old-schoolfairground tuck to traditional Scottish fare using locally sourced ingredients, woodfired pizzas, curries and even a Japanese kitchen.
+At Kelburn we like to look after our tummies, and we have a wide and tasty selection of food from your old-school fairground tuck to traditional Scottish fare via a wide “world” choice, using locally sourced ingredients.
+This year you can choose from wood-fired pizzas, wraps, crepes, vegan, vegetarian, BBQ, Caribbean, Mexican, German and obviously haggis, neeps and tatties.
 Drink is equally diverse with a range of respected Scottish breweries provided ales, lager and cider on tap.
 There will be a cocktails bar available too.
 Proper tea and coffee are of course standard.

 The festival site is very easy to reach.
-Trains go to Largs from Glasgow on a regular basis, and from Largs it is a very short and cheap taxi ride.
+Catch The Kelburn Bus from Edinburgh or Glasgow all the way onto site.
+Trains go to Largs from Glasgow on a regular basis, and from Largs you can catch the Kelburn Shuttle Bus for £1 or it’s a very short and inexpensive taxi ride.
 For those coming from further afield cheap flights to Glasgow Prestwick are available at Ryanair.
 You can get to Largs by train or bus from the airport (around 1 hour journey).
 Cheap advance train tickets are available now for travel to Glasgow from around the UK.
-We will also be running our own bus to this year’s festival.
 Check the travel page for more info.

 Cars & Camping

-To encourage car-sharing and public transport there will be a nominal fee for vehicles.
-There is space for campervans and caravans.
-Camping is free – the campsite is situated only a few minutes walk from the festival, and command spectacular views to the Firth of Clyde and beyond.
-Camping is free for the weekend, except Friday night, when there is a small extra charge for those coming early (to cover extra costs).
-This year we will have a dedicated familty campsite, and also hot showers!
+To encourage car-sharing and public transport we charge a nominal fee for parking.
+Camping at KGP is free – the campsite is situated only a few minutes walk from the festival, and command spectacular views to the Firth of Clyde and beyond.
+Camping at Kelburn Garden Party is inclusive, although we levy an “environmental deposit” which helps keep the campsite clean for all and deters tent abandonment which is returned on departure.
+We have a dedicated family / quiet campsite, camper van pitches for both families and late night revellers and hot showers!